QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 .. figure:: /_static/figures/nb4_julia.png
    :scale: 100%

-**Note**: The "time-to-first-plot" in Julia takes a while, since it needs to compile many functions - but is almost instantenous the second time you run the cell
+**Note**: The "time-to-first-plot" in Julia takes a while, since it needs to compile many functions - but is almost instantaneous the second time you run the cell

 Working with the Notebook
 -----------------------------